dgadling/provisions/mac-n-chz.md

 - ⅛ tsp cayenne
 - ⅛ tsp chili powder
 - ¼ cup extra-sharp cheddar for crust
+- ¼ cup chopped bacon

 # Method of Preparation
 1. Boil water and cook noodles till done, drain.
+Do not rinse - stir cheese mixture into hot noodles.
 2. Stir together panko and butter and a little extra sharp cheddar cheese.
 3. Beat egg into milk and cream.
 4. Combine egg+milk mixture, cheeses, sour cream, chiles and spices in a bowl, then add pasta.